Kina Grannis

 Kina Kasuya Grannis (born August 4, 1985) is an American guitarist, singer and YouTuber.
 Grannis was the winner of the 2008 Doritos Crash the Super Bowl contest, earning a recording contract with Interscope Records and having her music video played during the commercials of Super Bowl XLII on February 3, 2008.

 In 2010, Grannis released her album Stairwells and the music video for "In Your Arms", leading to appearances on The Ellen DeGeneres Show and Jimmy Kimmel Live!.
 Grannis joined the crowdsource funding platform Patreon in 2014 shortly before releasing her album Elements.
 While touring in support of Elements, Grannis was held in Indonesia for one hundred days.
 Longtime collaboration with Wong Fu Productions culminated in a starring role in the YouTube Red Original romantic comedy series Single by 30.
-In 2018 Grannis released In the Waiting, the first album off her listener supported label, shortly before making a cameo appearance in the award-winning box office smash Crazy Rich Asians and embarking on an international concert tour.
+In 2018 Grannis released In the Waiting, the first album off her listener-supported label, shortly before making a cameo appearance in the Critics' Choice Award-winning film Crazy Rich Asians and embarking on an international concert tour.

 Early life and career beginnings

 Grannis grew up in Mission Viejo, California.
-Grannis attended Viejo Elementary School, Newhart Middle School and, from 1999 to 2003, Capistrano Valley High School.
+She has European heritage on her father's side and Japanese on her mother's, sometimes referred to as hapa, and was mistaken for Latina growing up.
+She attended Viejo Elementary School, Newhart Middle School and, from 1999 to 2003, Capistrano Valley High School.
+Her first trip outside of the United States was to Japan at age 12, with her grandmother.
 Grannis enrolled at the University of Southern California (USC) in Los Angeles in 2003.
 Two years later, staff members of the University's Thornton School of Music asked her to produce an album in their music and music industry departments.
 That album, Sincerely, Me., was released the same year.
 In 2007, she graduated summa cum laude in social science with an emphasis on psychology.
 While attending USC, she was inducted into academic society Phi Beta Kappa.